|

 The brass wire in the picture above has black electrical tape covering its ends.
 This actually causes the device to behave poorly, but it was the only closeup picture I had.
 The black tape should not be there normally.

 In my experience, many devices are possible, to the point where once you've succeeded with one device, it is trivial to come up with more.
 I've seen saucer shaped electrodes, sausage shaped electrodes, cone shaped electrodes and bowl shaped electrodes.
-That is not to say, however, that all devices utilize the same propulsion techniques.
-Some are probably just ion win, others could be making use of other techniques, and others could be making use of combinations.
+In the photo below is one where the saucer is made of balsa wood wrapped in aluminum foil.

 The Experimental Set Up